Praz314159/Ideological-Population-Dynamics/README.md

 the ideological population dynamics of an organization in which individual are interacting, resigning, being fired, and being hired.
 The model I've developed is an extension of the model proposed by applied mathematician Steven Strogatz in his paper "Encouraging Moderation."
 The paper is included in the "Reference Papers" folder.
-Although my model follows the same paradigm as Strogatz's, it does involve novel mathematical contributions such as, for example, a polarization metric that construes polarization as how "separated" the subpopulations (defined by worldview) comprising the organization are.
+Although my model follows the same paradigm as Strogatz's, it contains noteworthy differences.
+For example, I assume that there exists a subpopulation of zealots associated with both the prevailing worldview and the insurgent worldview.
+The subpopulation of zealots associated with the prevailing worldview approximates an entrenched establishment whose interests align with preservation of the status quo.
+I have also made an effort to incorporate known social psychological phenomena such as preference falsification and disagreeability.
+This effort to make the model consistent with the current psychological literature required an amendment to Strogatz's conception of "zealot", which is best summed up by the Churchillian definition, someone "who never changes [his] mind, and never changes the subject."
+The most significant modifications, however, are related to the specific challenge of modeling an organization rather than a community, which admits hiring and firing dynamics.
+Novel mathematical contributions include a polarization metric that construes polarization as how "separated" the subpopulations (defined by worldview) comprising the organization are; a system of differential equations and its numerical solution, describing the ideological population dynamics of an organization; and an analysis of how various organization social network topologies affect ideological population dynamics.
+In particular, simulations were run on various random network types with respect to topological properties such as clustering coefficients in order to understand which networks are most robust against component separation.
+Preliminary results suggest that as clustering increases, prevasive homogenization decreases.
+However, individual clusters become locally homogenous.
+This may lead to increased intergroup hatred and conflict, despite lower global polarization.

 The applications of this model, I realize now, are quite impactful.
 Increasingly, certain sectors such as tech, non-profit, and higher education, are becoming ideologically homogenous.
 However, ideological